 The doctor allowed him to return to work, but with extensive permanent restrictions: no standing or walking more than an hour at a time, no stairs, no reaching overhead repeatedly, and no lifting more than 30 pounds.

 Lowe’s requested a hearing to determine whether it owed Clemmons permanent disability.
 Before that, Clemmons saw a number of medical professionals, who all gave even higher impairment ratings than his surgeon.
 At the hearing, Clemmons asserted he should get total permanent disability benefits because he lost more than 50% of his back.
 Lowe’s fought that, arguing his return to work showed he’d lost less than that, so they owed only partial benefits.

 To make a long story short, Clemmons lost but never quit.
 He lost the hearing, then two appeals, before it finally reached the Supreme Court.

-Supreme Court Ruling Leaves No Doubt
+The South Carolina Supreme Court Ruling Leaves No Doubt